Chadian Civil War (1965–1979): Malloum's military government

 With Libyan support, the FROLINAT rebels battled Malloum's regime.
 However, the rebels did not universally appreciate Gaddafi's influence; Hissène Habré strongly disagreed with the pro-Libyan stance of Oueddeï.
 Habré eventually split with the rest of FROLINAT over this issue, and began to wage a separate campaign against Malloum.
 In 1976, Gaddafi hinted at his intention of officially annexing the Aouzou Strip, while sending the Libyan military for forays into central Chad to assist allied rebels.
 By late 1976, most of the northern third of Chad was under combined Libyan-rebel control.

 During the summer of 1977, FROLINAT rebels under the command of Goukouni Oueddeï and supported by Libya launched a military offensive from northern Chad.
 This offensive witnessed the first appearance of modern Soviet military equipment in the civil war.
 For the first time, aircraft were threatened by a strong air defense artillery: two aircraft of the Chadian air force were shot down in the Tibesti: a C-47 by a 14.5 mm and a Douglas DC-4 by a SA-7.
 President Malloum sought the help of France.
 The latter implemented a support operation that halted the rebels in southern Chad at the price of eighteen French military dead and the loss of two SEPECAT Jaguar 5 aircraft.
-Fearful of Gaddafi's influence in Chad, Egyptian President Anwar Sadat arranged to ship spare parts to Chad to for the repair of its Soviet weapons.
+Fearful of Gaddafi's influence in Chad, Egyptian President Anwar Sadat arranged to ship spare parts to Chad for the repair of its Soviet weapons.

 On 25 August, 1978 the Supreme Military Council and Habré reached an understanding and signed the Fundamental Charter.
 The accord formally dissolved the council and replaced it with a provisional national unity government that was to run Chad until it could organise elections for a constituent assembly.
 Accordingly, Malloum appointed Habré as prime minister on 29 August, and he subsequently formed a government.

 Tensions between Malloum and Habré climaxed in early February 1979 when the latter called for a general strike.
 In late February 1979, Habré ordered about 1,000 men to attack Malloum forces in N'Djamena.
 Equipped with mortars and machine guns, Habré's forces seized control of most of the city, while French troops occupied the European quarter.
 Sara people, fearful of losing their favorable political position, reportedly massacred thousands of Muslim civilians.
 Malloum fled to N'Djamena International Airport, which was under French protection, and two days later the belligerents reached a ceasefire.
-French troops policed the truce while Nigeran diplomats attempted to mediate a longer-lasting agreement.
+French troops policed the truce while Nigerian diplomats attempted to mediate a longer-lasting agreement.
 Governance broke down, and FROLINAT seized the opportunity by launching an offensive in the north.